nnjeim/docker.lemp/README.md

 The projects folders should be placed in the app folder

 ### Todo List
-* script to create a new vhost, issue a certificate and rebuild the web service.
+* script to create a new vhost and rebuild the web service.
 * application setup helpers.
 Ex. install laravel, wp...etc...